cmhouston/excl-mobile/docs/installingUnitTestingAndCodeCoverageTools.md

-We will be using Mocha for unit testing, Istanbul for code coverage and Sinon for mocking.
+We use Mocha for unit testing, Istanbul for code coverage and Sinon for mocking.

 Installing these tools is easy.
 The root directory of the project contains a `package.json` file which will install all these tools,